StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Rgb10a2.md

 ---
 layout: default
 title: TexFormat.Rgb10a2
-description: Red/Green/Blue/Transparency data channels, at 8 bits per-channel in linear color space.
-This is what you'll want most of the time you're dealing with color data!
-Matches well with the Color32 struct.
+description: Red/Green/Blue/Transparency data channels, with 10 bits for R, G, and B, and 2 for alpha.
+This is a great presentation format for high bit depth displays that still fits in 32 bits, and also includes at least a bit of transparency!
 ---
 # [TexFormat]({{site.url}}/Pages/StereoKit/TexFormat.html).Rgb10a2